Andiministrator/aGTM/README.md

 ## Changelog ##

+- Version 1.1, *31.05.2024*
+  - Improved functions for Custom GTM Template use

 - Version 1.0.1, *28.05.2024*
   - Bugfix in config function (if cfg.consent hasn't exist)
   - Some adjustments in Docu and implementation script